iotaledger/iota.rs/README.md

 * Generate addresses
 * Interact with an IOTA node

-This client library is still in the alpha stage but it should cover most usages.
-The main crate is under `iota-core` with library named as `iota` which re-exports fundamental crates from `bee` and also provide client features and utilities that users need.
+This client library is still in the alpha stage but it should cover most use cases.
+The main crate is under `iota-core`.
+The librarnamed `iota` re-exports fundamental crates from `bee` and also provides client features and utilities.
 API calls like `post_message` and `get_outputs` are supported.
-But many modules are raw exported, so users might expect the interface is not that ergonomic yet.
-There may also be some performance and stability issues.
+There may be some performance and stability issues.
 Please report any issues in our [issue tracker](https://github.com/iotaledger/iota.rs/issues).

 | Table of contents                                 |
 | :------------------------------------------------ |